meanmachine2/C-Sharp-Misc/Loops/Readme.md

 4. FutureTuition - Suppose that the tuition for a university is $10,000 this year and increases 5% every year.
 Write a program that computes the tuition in ten years and the total cost of four years’ worth of tuition starting ten years from now.

+5. FactorInteger - Write a program that reads an integer and displays all its smallest factors in increasing order.
+For example, if the input integer is 120, the output should be as follows: 2, 2, 2, 3, 5.